freeCodeCamp/freeCodeCamp/guide/english/jquery/jquery-html-method/index.md

 ---

 # HTML Method
-The Jquery `.html()` method gets the content of a HTML element or sets the content of an HTML element.
+The jQuery `.html()` method gets the content of a HTML element or sets the content of an HTML element.

 ## Getting
 To return the content of a HTML element, use this syntax: